This post is also available in: Português

 Companies such as Malaysia Airlines, Singapore Airlines, Thai Airways, China Southern Airlines and AirAsia operates in Penang airport.

-Well, we really enjoyed our staying in Penang – as you surely have realised by now.
+Well, we really enjoyed our both visits to Penang – as you surely have realised by now.
 If you read this Penang travel guide up to here, you are probably really interested in visiting Penang.
 Please feel free to contact us at anytime.
 Leave your comments below, we would love to hear your experience in Penang too!

 See the summary of this Penang travel guide in these FAQs